Alexei Navalny: Conviction

 The verdict was announced on 30 December 2014.
-Both brothers were found guilty of fraud against MPK and Yves Rocher Vostok and money laundering, and were convicted under Articles 159.4 §§ 2 and 3 and 174.1 § 2 (a) and (b) of the Criminal Code.
-Alexei Navalny was given 31/2 years of suspended sentence, and Oleg Navalny was sentenced to 31/2 years in prison and was arrested after the verdict was announced; both had to pay a fine of 500,000 rubles and a compensation to the Multiprofile Processing Company (MPK) of over 4 million rubles.
+Both brothers were found guilty of fraud against Multiprofile Processing Company (MPC) and Yves Rocher Vostok and money laundering, and were convicted under Articles 159.4 §§ 2 and 3 and 174.1 § 2 (a) and (b) of the Criminal Code.
+Alexei Navalny was given 31/2 years of suspended sentence, and Oleg Navalny was sentenced to 31/2 years in prison and was arrested after the verdict was announced; both had to pay a fine of 500,000 rubles and a compensation to the MPC of over 4 million rubles.
 In the evening, several thousand protesters gathered in the center of Moscow.
-Navalny broke his home arrest to attend the rally and was immediately arrested by the police and brought back home.
+Navalny broke his house arrest to attend the rally and was immediately apprehended by the police and brought back home.

 Both brothers filed complaints to the European Court of Human Rights: Oleg's was communicated and given priority; Alexei's was reviewed in the context of the previous complaint related to this case and the Government of Russia had been "invited to submit further observations".
 The second instance within the country confirmed the verdict, only releasing Alexei from the responsibility to pay his fine.
 Both prosecutors and defendants were not satisfied with this decision.

 ECHR

-On 17 October 2017 the European Court of Human Rights ruled that Navalny's conviction for fraud and money laundering "was based on an unforeseeable application of criminal law and that the proceedings were arbitrary and unfair."
+On 17 October 2017, the European Court of Human Rights ruled that Navalny's conviction for fraud and money laundering "was based on an unforeseeable application of criminal law and that the proceedings were arbitrary and unfair".
 The Court found that the domestic court's decisions had been arbitrary and manifestly unreasonable.
 ECHR found the Russian courts' decisions violated articles 6 and 7 of the European Convention on Human Rights.
 On 15 November 2018, the Grand Chamber upheld the decision.